 provides information to viewers regarding how they can restrict access to the ‘Adult Preview' channel and the ‘adult-sex' channels it promotes.

-female pubic areas, men and women touching each other in a sexual manner and cropped shots of real or simulated sex acts.
+and female pubic areas, men and women touching each other in a sexual manner and cropped shots of real or simulated sex acts.
 It also contained most offensive language as well as sexually explicit language.
-In Ofcom's view therefore this material had the
+In Ofcom's view therefore this material

-potential to be highly offensive to viewers, especially ones who came across it unawares, and so was not within audience expectations.
-Graphic content of this nature, albeit tightly edited, requires a strong justification to be broadcast without access
+had the potential to be highly offensive to viewers, especially ones who came across it unawares, and so was not within audience expectations.
+Graphic content of this nature, albeit tightly edited, requires a strong justification to be broadcast

-does not provide contextual justification for the broadcast of material of this nature at this time.
-This is particularly relevant in this case, given that the information provided by the broadcaster was not part of the trailer complained of or the
+channel does not provide contextual justification for the broadcast of material of this nature at this time.
+This is particularly relevant in this case, given that the information provided by the broadcaster was not part of the trailer complained

-programming broadcast after 22:00.
+of or the programming broadcast after 22:00.
 In light of these factors, it was Ofcom's view that, on balance, the broadcast of this offensive material was not sufficiently justified by the context and was a breach of generally accepted standards.
-Therefore the

 As part of a separate investigation into the channel, Ofcom noted that during content broadcast on the channel after 21:00, the website URL www.sexstationtv.com was broadcast at intervals, in scrolling form across the screen.